Spot123456/embedded-recruitment-task-0.0.1/README.md

 You can extend the server and client to support additional message types and functionality.

-📜 License
-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 🙌 Contributing
 Contributions are welcome!
 If you'd like to contribute, please follow these steps: